Nordic-Baltic Primary Care Data Space

 Our Goal

 The objective of this initiative is to build a collaborative Northern European research network dedicated to the cross-border, secondary use of primary care data.
-Our vision is for Lübeck to serve as a reliable partner and hub within this network, helping to facilitate secure health data analysis across the Baltic Sea region.
+Our vision is to serve as a reliable partner and hub within this network, helping to facilitate health data analysis across the Baltic Sea region.
 By working together and comparing international data, we aim to collectively identify best-practice models for primary care and strengthen our joint position for future European funding opportunities, such as Horizon Europe or Interreg.

-Foundational Meeting in Lübeck (Spring 2027)
+Foundational Meeting in Lübeck, Germany (3 June 2027)

 Stay Connected